Transfer Music Students

 Many current students and alumni of the NSU music department began their studies at community colleges.
 The faculty and staff of our department strive to make the transition from a 2-year program to a bachelor's degree in music seamless and straightforward.

 Students who have completed an associate's degree at a community college in Oklahoma are considered to have have completed the NSU general education requirements with the exception of MUS 2863 World Music, which must be taken by all music majors.
-All students in the Bachelor of Music Education and Bachelor of Arts in Music (Performance and Jazz Studies) must perform a junior-standing jury on the major instrument in order to be allowed to register for 4000 level applied lessons.
+All students in the Bachelor of Music Education and Bachelor of Arts in Music (Performance and Jazz Studies & Commercial Music) must perform a junior-standing jury on the major instrument in order to be allowed to register for 4000 level applied lessons.
 Transfer students may arrange to play this jury before the semester begins.
 Contact the appropriate area coordinator (listed at the bottom of this page) well in advance to schedule this jury.

 Numerous music scholarships are available for transfer students, including scholarships from the band, jazz, vocal, and keyboard areas.
 Scholarships are based on the results of the entrance audition.
 For more information on music scholarships, contact the area coordinator for your voice or instrument.